syncfusion-content/ej2-grid-docs/ej2-javascript/grid/columns/column-rendering.md

 ### Using remote data

-To enable complex data binding in the Grid component using remote data, add the [expand](../../api/data/query/#expand) query to the [query](../../api/grid/#query) property of the Grid, to eager load the complex data.
+To enable complex data binding in the Grid control using remote data, add the [expand](../../api/data/query/#expand) query to the [query](../../api/grid/#query) property of the Grid, to eager load the complex data.
 Here is an example of how to achieve complex data binding using remote data:

 In the below example, we have used the `expand` query to load the nested Employee object's **City** property using the dot (.) operator.